Joint Doctoral Program in Cell and Molecular Biology

 Student Body

 The Joint Ph.D. program in Biology has approximately 31 students enrolled.
 The unusually high faculty-to-Ph.D. student ratio fosters close contact and quality training for incoming students.
-Approximately 50 graduate students are also enrolled in the Molecular Biology M.S. program under the direction of Molecular Biology Institute faculty.
+Approximately 50 graduate students are also enrolled in the Molecular Biology M.S. program under the direction of the Molecular Biology Institute faculty.
 In addition, more than one hundred graduate students are enrolled in other degree programs in biology and chemistry, including a M.S. program in Biomedical Regulatory Affairs.

 The University